Description

 Vintage Cobbler Figurine

-This endearing and rare collector’s item is a 7″ hand-painted ceramic figurine of a cobbler.
-He is an elderly man wearing eyeglasses and a smock, sitting on a box, and ironically, fixing someone else’s shoes while his shoes are tattered and worn.
+This endearing and rare 1930s collector's item is a 7" hand-painted porcelain figurine of an elderly cobbler ironically fixing someone else's shoes while his shoes are tattered and worn.

-The figurine is reflective of two proverbs (whichever one is appropriate):
+The figurine is reflective of the following two proverbs:

 - “The shoemaker’s children go barefoot”.
 A skilled person commonly neglects to give his own family the benefit of his expertise because he put work before family.